ASK THE HOUSE WHISPERER

 What sort of protection do I have from mistakes made during a Home Inspection?

 Most misunderstandings that arise from Home Inspections are the result of a lack of understanding concerning what a Home Inspection involves.
 It is important to read the Standards of Practice and Code of Ethics of the professional affiliate the Home Inspector belongs to.Alabama House Whisperer is a member of ASHI-American Society of Home Inspectors.
 It is also important to read and understand the Inspection Agreement signed prior to the inspection.
 All Home Inspectors in the State of Alabama are required to pass the National Home Inspector Examination and the American Society of Home Inspectors Standards and Ethics Examination.
 Additionally, inspectors are required to carry General Liability and Errors and Omissions insurance and be an active member in good standing of a professional affiliate such as ASHI.
-And just in case something goes bang in the night after you move in, Alabama House Whisperer includes a 90 day limited warranty with all Standard Home Inspections.

 My husband and I have put a contract on a house that was remodeled in 2005.
 An extensive addition was built extending the master bedroom and bath and adding a Great Room.
 Our neighbor in Gardendale has recently had to replace appliances and drywall throughout his house because of the use of Chinese Drywall during a similar upgrade.
 Is there any way we can tell if Chinese Drywall was used in the remodel of the house we are buying?